-Equity: The market value of property minus any outstanding mortgage or cooperative loan balance or other encumbrance.
+Equity: The market value of the property minus any outstanding mortgage or cooperative loan balance or other encumbrance.

 Escrow: Funds held by the lender, set aside for payment of taxes and possible property and mortgage insurance and other recurring charges against real property.
 (Monthly mortgage payments usually include principal, interest, and escrow amounts.)
-Also a procedure whereby a disinterested third party handles legal documents and funds on behalf of a seller and buyer.
+Also, a procedure whereby a disinterested third party handles legal documents and funds on behalf of a seller and buyer.

 Fair Credit Reporting Act (FCRA): A Federal law that requires a lender who is declining a loan request because of adverse credit information to inform the borrower of the source of such information.

 Federal Home Loan Mortgage Corporation - FHLMC (FREDDIE MAC): A corporation authorized by Congress which purchases residential mortgages insured by the Federal Housing Administration (FHA) or guaranteed by the Veterans Administration (VA) as well as conventional home mortgages.
 It sells participation certificates whose principal and interest are guaranteed by FHLMC.